 I know.
 That sounds like a bunch of weight loss crap, huh?
 I would have thought so too if I hadn’t done it.
 Not only did I lose the weight, there was another major benefit to getting rid of the pounds.
 More on that later.

-I’m going to break this post into sections so you can grab the details easily, BUT I would really encourage you to read the whole thing because I’m going to give you some extra little tidbits I learned the hard way so that you don’t have to.
+I’m going to break this post into sections so you can grab the details easily, BUT I would really encourage you to read the whole thing because I’m going to give you some extra little tidbits I learned the hard way so that it’s much easier for you.

 I wasn’t sure I should write about my weight loss.